alikiki/STAT343_project/STAT343_final.md

 ##  Max.   :291.0   Max.   :65.00   Max.   :34.00   Max.   :360.0
 ```

-Looks good!

-Next, we check the correlations among the continuous covariates.
+We next check the correlations among the continuous covariates.
 This can be further confirmed by plotting all the the continuous covariates against each other.
 Observe that all the continuous covariates are highly correlated with each other.
 This can be further confirmed by calculating the condition number of the design matrix (restricted to the continuous covariates) - the design matrix is clearly poorly conditioned, with a very wide range of values.
 Furthermore, we can regress each covariate onto the other covariates to obtain $R^2$ values.
-Observe that the nearly all the R-squared values are fairly high; on the other hand, `element_Y` seems to have a lower R-squared value, indicating that it is "less" collinear.
+Observe that the nearly all the R-squared values are high; `element_Y` is the only one with a comparatively low R-squared value, indicating that it is "less" collinear.
 We will keep this observation in mind as we build our models.
 In general, one of our major concerns is battling multicollinearity.